ProductiveRage/Bridge.ReactRouting/README.md

     var hotelsUrl = navigator.Accommodation.Segment(new NonBlankTrimmedString("Hotels"));

 **Important:** You need to be sure to pass all "child navigators" through the "PullInRoutesFrom" method because a Navigator implementation neesd to be able to declare all of the results that it (and any child navigators) are responsible for and "PullInRoutesFrom" adds all of the routes from the child navigator to the internal list maintained by the parent navigator.

+## QueryString Data

+Although routes may only be defined by the URL path, it may be desirable to include some extra information in the QueryString and to use QueryString content to configure the navigation action.
+To return an earlier example -

+	// Register "/Accommodation/{string}"
+	_getAccommodationWithSegment = AddRelativeRoute(
+		routeDetails: RouteBuilder.Empty.Fixed("Accommodation").String(),
+		routeActionGenerator: matchedValue => new NavigateToAccommodation(matchedValue),
+		urlGenerator: segment => GetPath("Accommodation", segment)
+	);

+.. if we wanted to include a "UserId" value in the QueryString that would be passed to the **NavigateToAccommodation** action as an **Optional&lt;int&gt;** then we could use a different "AddRelativeRoute" method overload that takes a "routeActionGenerator" delegate that receives a "matchedValue" reference *and* a "queryString" reference -

+	// Register "/Accommodation/{string}"
+	_getAccommodationWithSegment = AddRelativeRoute(
+		routeDetails: RouteBuilder.Empty.Fixed("Accommodation").String(),
+		routeActionGenerator: (matchedValue, queryString) => new NavigateToAccommodation(
+			matchedValue,
+			queryString.Int("UserId")
+		),
+		urlGenerator: segment => GetPath("Accommodation", segment)
+	);

+If there is no "UserId" QueryString (or if it is not parseable into an integer) then queryString.Int will return **Optional&lt;int&gt;**.Missing and the **Optional&lt;int&gt;** action must be designed to take this into account.

+There is also a "String" method available on the queryString reference (that returns a **Optional&lt;NonBlankTrimmedString&gt;**) and it should be easy for you to use this to parse QueryString values into any other data type that you might need.

+If you are reading values from the QueryString when processing routes then you will also want to be populating the QueryString.
+To do that, change the functions that build URLs such as this:

+	public UrlPathDetails Accommodation(NonBlankTrimmedString segment)
+	{
+		return _getAccommodationWithSegment(segment);
+	}

+.. and make it return a **UrlDetails** instance (instead of **UrlPathDetail** - **UrlDetails** is just a **UrlPathDetails** with an optional QueryString).

+	public UrlDetails Accommodation(NonBlankTrimmedString segment, Optional<int> userId)
+	{
+		return _getAccommodationWithSegment(segment)
+			.ToUrlDetails(queryString: null)
+			.AddToQueryIfDefined("UserId", userId);
+	}

+The "ToUrlDetails" function appends the specified "queryString" reference (if any) to the **UrlPathDetails** instance to create a **UrlDetails** instance.

+The "AddToQueryIfDefined" function will extend the **UrlDetails**'s QueryString with the specified value if it is not {Missing} (so if the "userId" is {Missing} then no QueryString will be generated but if "userId" has a value then a QueryString *will* be generated of the form "UserId=123").